 Remember that a phone number is far more personalised than an email, so there needs to be a motivating factor to do just that.
 That motivation could be to get access to your Black Friday deals a day before everyone else.

-3. Invite your existing email subscribers to your SMS list
+3. Invite your existing email subscribers to your mobile list

-If you already have a good following on your email list, you can invite them to join your SMS list.
-Of course, this is only relevant to consumers if they can expect special offers or invitations that are only sent to your SMS lists.
+If you already have a good following on your email list, you can invite them to join your mobile list too.
+Of course, this is only relevant to consumers if they can expect special offers or invitations that are only sent to your mobile lists.

-Offering a strong incentive is crucial if you want to get your email contacts to sign up for SMS as well.
+Offering a strong incentive is crucial if you want your email contacts to also sign up for SMS and RCS.

-One way you can convert email permissions to SMS permissions is by creating a landing page for SMS sign-up.
-You can share that landing page in your newsletter with an inspiring text on why recipients should sign up for your SMS list.
+One way you can convert email permissions to mobile permissions is by creating a landing page for SMS and RCS sign-up.
+You can share that landing page in your newsletter with an inspiring text on why recipients should sign up for your mobile list.
 For example, you could give away a £500 gift voucher for the lucky winner to spend on Black Friday.

-You can also have a form directly in your email where your followers can enter their phone number and approve SMS marketing.
+You can also have a form directly in your email where your followers can enter their phone number and approve SMS and RCS marketing.

 ⚠️ Attention